rodrigoserracoelho/capi-gateway/README.md

 * Automatically creates zipkin traceability.
 * Automatically creates a Grafana dashboard with panels per verb (only count total for the moment)
 * Throttling (You can apply per API or per API Path)
+* Easy Installation (See Play with CAPI Gateway)

 ## What we want to support:
 * Key Manager (still researching over the best option).
-* Decent UI for management.
+* Decent UI for management (Need time, any front enders out there?)
-* Provide tools for easy installation

 ## What we use:
 * Apache Camel